jeongdahye3427/multi-modal-identification/README.md

 <img src='https://user-images.githubusercontent.com/41101841/157564085-cc4624e3-284f-4152-9f1a-b503c8c800a2.jpg' width=50%>

-4. training and testing multimodal identification model We train the proposed model using face, voice, and demographic features on unmasked and masked faces.
+4. Training and testing multimodal identification model We train the proposed model using face, voice, and demographic features on unmasked and masked faces.
 If you want to retrain our model with your data, execute the files below.
 These are models for mask and unmask respectively.
 When you retrain our model, you have to change your data path.
 And, the code includes aligning data part.